NDHANA94/hyperdog.AI-microROS-workspace/README.md

 source instal/local_setup.bash
 ```

-## Build the firmware:
+## 2. Build and flash the firmware:

 To build the firmware, use VS-Code with `c/c++`, `CMake`, `Cortex-Debug` extensions.

-### Install ARM compiler for building and debuging the firmware:
+### 2.1 Install ARM compiler for building and debuging the firmware:

 - If there is already installed `gcc-arm-none-eabi` package, remove it using following command:
     ```